Pick-to-Light & Put-to-Light

 The Pick-to-Light devices have been designed to maximize battery efficiency.
 PTL devices spend most of the time “sleeping”.

-With typical use, the two AAA batteries (AA for Classic devices) could last years.
+With typical use, the two AAA batteries could last years.
 It really depends on how frequently you activate the device.

 Is there a low-battery warning?

 The device itself always displays the current battery voltage or a low-battery warning.
-And on the SKU-Keeper server, you can easily get a list of Pick-to-Light devices and their locations that have battery levels below a cut-off value that you specify.
+On Big Block server, you can easily get a list of locations with Pick-to-Light devices that have battery levels below a cut-off value that you specify.

 How do you change the batteries?

 Battery changes are quick and easy.
-Batteries are accessible from the bottom of the device (front for Classic devices), without the need for dismount.
-Don’t worry, after a battery change, devices come right back to where they were before the battery change.
+Batteries are accessible from the bottom of the device, without the need for dismount.
+Do not worry, after a battery change, devices come right back to where they were before the battery change.

 How do I know if a line was actually picked?